genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 if you set it to 1, any mapping with 2 or more mismatches won’t be reported.

-3)For paired reads, using the option “Disallow unique mappings of one mate” you can discard pairs of reads where one mate maps uniquely and the other to multiple positions.
-Selecting “Disallow discordant mappings” will discard all mappings where the two mates map uniquely but with unexpected orientation or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.
+3)For paired reads, using the option "Disallow unique mappings of one mate" you can discard pairs of reads where one mate maps uniquely and the other to multiple positions.
+Selecting "Disallow discordant mappings" will discard all mappings where the two mates map uniquely but with unexpected orientation or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.